Fire-Ferret44/cs50-final/DESIGN.md

   - Request for specific day/weekend
   - Request for NOT specific day/weekend (How many requests viable?)
   - Weekend preference: FRI/SUN, SAT or None
+  - Month-wide preference: most shifts beginning of month, end of month, or evenly distributed throughout month

 - Support “soft constraints” where some preferences can be violated with penalties
 - Ensure equitable distribution of workload over multiple scheduling periods (if metadata is entered)